felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 # Is it really accurate?

-Yes, and then some.
-It is more than accurate.
+In its current stage, most consoles represented on MiSTer are frightingly accurate.

 {{< figure src="/img/nullobject-workbench2.jpeg" caption="The workbench of [nullobject](https://twitter.com/nullobject), one of many FPGA developers specializing in reverse engineering arcade games">}}

 Since the same electronic circuits are being replicated, the electronic output is also the same.
+Of course, the quality of this replication depends on how detail-oriented FPGA developers want to be.
+In theory, though, the replication could be exact, for all intends and purposes.
 This means:

 * the timings are the same
 * the "lack" of input lag is the same
 * the colors are the same
 * the sound waves are the same (**Audiophiles, this should especially make your ears perk up.**)

-This is cycle-accuracy.
+What is within our grasp is cycle-accuracy.
 I'm not just writing this way to dazzle you with buzzwords: it's Physics.
 I have followed an Electronics class during my studies of Physics, and I can assure you that it is a *precise* science.
 We can measure how these circuits behave, we don't have to rely on our eyes and ears to approximate the final result.
 An electronic circuit will behave the same way no matter what is the shape of the box that contains it.
 This also means you won't have to fear about your precious original electronics starting to degrade: every time you load a console on an FPGA, it's as if it was fresh from the factory!

 Even more impressive, using FPGA you can switch between different console revisions on the fly (e.g. bigger sprite limits to prevent flickering, different color palettes, different sound chips on the Sega Genesis,